-'Mind-Body Wellness' explores and analyses psychological, emotional, physical, social, and environmental factors that can contribute to, or work against, the mental health and wellbeing of individuals and societies.
-The subject examines mind-body wellness research from a range of perspectives, as well as exploring practical tools and interventions to assist others in improving mind-body wellness in the context of challenges to mental health.
+In this subject, from a mind-body perspective, you will explore and analyse psychological, emotional, physical, social, and environmental factors that can contribute to, or work against, the health and wellbeing of individuals and societies.
+The subject will examine mind-body wellness research from a range of perspectives, as well as exploring practical tools and interventions to assist others in improving mind-body wellness.

-Analyse contemporary theories of mind-body wellness in relation to personal, social, political and environmental implications of mental wellness.
+- Analyse the personal, social, political and environmental implications of wellness;

-Critically analyse the physiological and psychological roles that stress, exercise, nutrition, education, social context, spiritual life and the environment play in states of mental health and wellbeing, in the workplace and in daily life.
-Develop strategies to modify activities that increase risk of disease or illness.
+- Critically analyse the physiological and psychological roles that stress, exercise, nutrition, education, social context, spiritual life, and the environment play in contributing to health and well-being in the workplace and in daily life and develop strategies to modify activities that increase risk of disease or illness;

-Discuss insights of Buddhist philosophy - and other spiritual belief systems - on mental health and wellness.
+- Discuss the insights of Buddhist philosophy – and other spiritual belief systems – on health and wellness;

-Critically analyse the basic principles, techniques, physiological impacts, applications, supporting evidence and controversies for selected complementary therapies as they pertain to mental health.
+- Locate and evaluate credible information and evidence about wellness and complementary healthcare and critically analyse the basic principles, techniques, physiological impacts, applications, supporting evidence and controversies for selected complementary or alternative therapies;

-Apply reflective practice to examining one’s own insights into personal wellbeing and mental health, from a mind-body perspective.
+- Demonstrate reflective practice in relation to learning in the subject and also in relation to examining one’s own insights into personal wellbeing and health, from a mind-body perspective.

 This subject runs for five weeks, with the following structure: